 Contactless cards and contactless payments are becoming the normal way to pay for small purchases, but what is it and is it safe?

 Contactless cards have been around since 1997, but first appeared on the UK high street from 2008.
 Most debit and credit cards now offer contactless payments as standard.
-It is now possible to make contactless payments with a smartphone too.
+It's now possible to make contactless payments with a smartphone and smart watches too.

 Contactless payment is a fast way of using your credit, debit or payment card to pay for transactions.
 It was designed to be a quicker payment method than chip and PIN (personal identification number) payments or swiping and signing.

-To pay you tap your card on a shop’s payment reader, without having to enter your PIN.
-You can pay for transactions up to £30 with contactless payments.
+To pay you tap your card on a shop's payment reader, without having to enter your PIN.
+You can pay for transactions up to £45(previously £30) with contactless payments.

 Apple Pay has been introduced in the US and Apple Pay UK is expected to launch in 2015.
 The system pioneered on Apple's iPhones enables you to make contactless payments via a digital wallet in your phone.